VKorpelshoek/GridTrackNet/README.md

 ### Formula Variable Definitions
 - TP (True Positive): when the model correctly predicts the location of a ball within a frame being less than 4 pixels from the true ball location.
 - TN (True Negative): when the model correctly predicts no ball visible within a frame.
-- FP1 (False Positive Type 1): when the model correctly predicts the presence of a ball within a frame, but outside the tolerance value of 4 pixels from the true ball location.
+- FP1 (False Positive Type 1): when the model predicts the presence of a ball within a frame, but its predicted location is more than 4 pixels away from the true ball location.
 - FP2 (False Positive Type 2): when the model incorrectly predicts the presence of a ball within a frame while there is no ball visible.
 - FN (False Negative): when the model incorrectly predicts the absence of a ball within a frame while there is a ball visible.